 Slow Shutter Cam is available for iOS mobile devices such as iPhone, iPad and Apple Watch.

-8. Over – the secret on how to create content for Instagram that are beautiful posts with images and texts
+8. Over (now under GoDaddy) – the secret on how to create content for Instagram that are beautiful posts with images and texts

 I am going to conclude this list with one of my favorite mobile Instagram related apps for how to create content for Instagram.
 It allows you to create beautiful posts with images and texts and it has a great selection of typographies.